facebookresearch/habitat-lab/examples/hitl/robot_teleop/README.md

 # Simulator Process

 The robot teleop app can be run as our "Simulator Process" for [deployment in sim](https://github.com/fairinternal/murp/blob/smoke_test/DEPLOY_IN_SIM.md).
+If you haven't already, browse the rest of this readme to learn about the robot teleop app including [build steps](#build-steps).
 See also our [Workplace demo video](https://fb.workplace.com/groups/1643312812949607/permalink/1711217802825774/).
 If you're developing the Simulator Process, see also this `murp` mock API [example integration with a simulator](https://github.com/fairinternal/murp/blob/smoke_test/core/murp/murp/mock/README.md#example-integration-with-a-simulator).

 ## Installing `murp`
-The Simulator Process requires the `murp` package.
+When running the robot teleop app as the Simulator Process, we require an additional dependency, the `murp` package, which isn't mentioned in the earlier [build steps](#build-steps).
 We've developed special [lightweight install instructions](https://github.com/fairinternal/murp/blob/smoke_test/DEPLOY_IN_SIM.md#how-should-i-install-ros-and-the-murp-package) for `murp` aimed at deployment in sim.
-We recommend creating a new conda/mamba env from scratch using the instructions linked above, then proceed here:
+We recommend creating a new conda/mamba env from scratch for `murp`, then proceed as follows:
 ```
+# create murp_env as described at https://github.com/fairinternal/murp/blob/smoke_test/DEPLOY_IN_SIM.md
-# activate the murp env you've already created
+# activate murp env
 mamba activate murp_env
 # install proper version of cmake (v4+ won't build habitat)
 mamba install cmake==3.31.6
 # we don't recommend the cmake Python package
 pip uninstall cmake
-# continue with installation instructions at top of this page: install habitat-sim, habitat-lab, etc.
+# continue with Build Steps for the robot teleop app at top of this page
 ```

 ## Usage and Tips